VundleVim/Vundle.vim/README.md

 ## Why
 [Vundle] can:

-- automatically install vim script (aka bundle)
+- automatically install vim scripts (aka bundle)
 - manage runtime path of your installed scripts so you don't have to
 - disable/enable bundles by commenting/uncommenting configured Bundle(requires reload)
 - NEW: search [all available vim scripts] by name